 If you like Aquariums or are just interested in expanding your knowledge of the bay’s natural life you will love the aquarium.
 The Shark tank holds some impressive 7gilled sharks, You will also find White Sturgeon, Bat Rays, Pacific Octopus and incredibly cute River Otters.
 It is a great way to spend a few hours and really helps you understand the goings-on of the bay.

-Fortunately, you will be pleased to know the other option, the Exploratorium couldn’t be more different.
-It’s a hands-on science museum.
+the Exploratorium is a hands-on science museum.
 With hundreds of different exhibits that encourage you to have a go and explore the world of science practically.
 It’s kind of like a giant School Science class.
 And while it is definitely geared towards kids, adults should be able to enjoy it as well.
 It is the perfect choice for families who have no chance of getting their kids to traipse around a museum!

 You will need a good 2-3 days at least to pack all that in without rushing around quite a bit.
 You could pack it into a shorter timescale but may miss a lot of other things the City has to offer.